core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 5, the counter signature is computed and the format of the OSCORE message is modified as described in {{sec-cose-object}} and {{compression}}.
 In particular, the payload of the OSCORE message includes also the counter signature.

-### Supporting Observe ###
+### Supporting Observe ### {#ssec-protect-request-observe}

 If Observe {{RFC7641}} is supported, the following holds for each newly started observation.

-* The client MUST store the value of the 'kid' parameter from the original Observe request, if it intends to keep the observation active beyond a possible change of Sender ID.
-Even in case the client is individually rekeyed and receives a new Sender ID from the Group Manager (see {{new-sender-id}}), the client MUST NOT update the stored value associated to the ongoing observation.
+* If the client intends to keep the observation active beyond a possible change of Sender ID, the client MUST store the value of the 'kid' parameter from the original Observe request and retain it for the whole duration of the observation.
+Even in case the client is individually rekeyed and receives a new Sender ID from the Group Manager (see {{new-sender-id}}), the client MUST NOT update the stored value associated to a particular Observe request.

-* The client MUST store the value of the 'kid context' from the original Observe request, if it intends to keep the observation active beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
-That is, upon establishing a new Security Context with a new ID Context as Gid (see {{new-sec-context}}), the client MUST NOT update the stored value associated to the ongoing observation.
+* If the client intends to keep the observation active beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}), the client MUST store the value of the 'kid context' parameter from the original Observe request and retain it for the whole duration of the observation.
+Upon establishing a new Security Context with a new ID Context as Gid (see {{new-sec-context}}), the client MUST NOT update the stored value associated to a particular Observe request.

 ## Verifying the Request ## {#ssec-verify-request}